lewisclark4/CI-MilestoneProjectFour/README.md

 [Back to Top](#overview)

 ## Testing

 ### General code validation

 * HTML validation with [W3C Markup Validation Service](https://validator.w3.org/).
 My code is fully compliant and there are no errors.
     - When completing the validation, I came across a few minor errors:
         - A couple of stray div end tags.
         - Missing alt attributes for a couple of images.
         - Some duplicate ids (see bug 3 for more detailed explanation)

 * CSS validation with [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 My code is fully compliant and there are no errors.

 * Javascript validation with [JSHint](https://jshint.com/).
 My code is fully compliant.
 There are some warnings about the undefined $ variable being used (e.g given the use of jQuery in my js files).
     - When completing this validation, I also identified a few missing semi colons from my code.

 * Python validation with [PEP8 Online](http://pep8online.com/).
 My code is fully compliant, and there are no errors.
     - When completing the validation, I came across a few minor errors:
         - Mostly, these were lines being too long.
-I have updated the majority of these, except a couple of instances where it would the code unreadable.
+I have updated the majority of these.
+There are some instances where I have intentionally left the line 'too long', where it would the code too unreadable.
         - It identified a couple of cases where imports were not being used, so I have removed them.
         - It also identified a couple of cases where variables had been assigned but not used.